la2050/archive/_projects/2015/chime-changing-hearts-and-images-with-multimedia-empowerment.md

     community – students, parents, school representatives and the public.
 We have seen the success of this Program and are confident it will grow on its own merit.
+  Where will you be working?:
+    - County of Los Angeles
+    - >-
+      Ten K-8 schools will be selected, one school from each of the following
+      areas: Compton, Lynwood, Gardena, Inglewood, Hawthorne, El Segundo, Venice, Lennox, Carson, Long Beach
+  How do you plan to use these resources to make change?:
+    - Engage residents and stakeholders
+  How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Volunteers/staff (human capital)
+    - Publicity/awareness (social capital)
+    - 'Infrastructure (building/space/vehicles, etc.)'
+    - 'Technical infrastructure (computers, etc.)'
+    - Community outreach
+    - Network/relationship support
+  How will your proposal improve the following “Play” metrics?:
+    - Number of children enrolled in afterschool programs
 maker_answers_list:
   - name: How did you hear about this challenge?
     label: How did you hear about this challenge?